malgrieve/Lumore/Lumore/Monsters/beasts.md

 ### Frotbull
 The frotbull native to artic regions protects itself by coating its horns underwater and letting them freeze to create frozen spikes.

-### Oviterre
-The oviterre remains in mountainous areas and is fond of raising special flowers.

 ### Tundra Wolve
 Large wolves that reside in Altin, Torfrost, and Alphi.